DDMAL/rodan-client/website/_installation/index.md

 For the instructions below, we'll assume that you are `user` logged on `computer` and working in your `~` (home) directory.

-_Note: You can see a description of files and directories that are included in the repository [here](development_manual/Files)._

 ## Setup Rodan server for the client

 You will most likely have to have the Rodan server administrator whitelist the IP and port you wish to host the client on to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 Furthermore, you will need the following information from the Rodan server: